Acronix98/Eternity-A-New-Generation/README.md

 # Eternity-Project
-A project created by Acronix98!
+___
+Eternity: A New Generation is a project created by Acronix98, being a sequel of sorts to the original Eternity Mod for Terraria.